J159/feedreader/README.md

 ## How to Use

 Load index.html to your browser.
-The feedreader application will load along side Jasmine, which will verify whether suite tests will pass or not.
+The feedreader application will load along side Jasmine, which will verify whether suite tests pass or not.
 All tests are written inside feedreader.js file.